Which donations are eligible to be matched by NewsMatch?

 • We will match anonymous donations of $5,000 and under up to the $1,000 individual donor match cap.
 INN’s member standards require that members list all donors of $5,000 and above on their websites and that anonymous donations should not make up more than 15% of an organization’s annual revenue.
 Anonymous donations of more than $5,000 could place an organization in violation of these standards.
 Newsrooms will have to certify that all submitted donations meet the required eligibility standards for this campaign.

-• New recurring donor boost: Any new recurring monthly donation that begins during the campaign period (November 1 to December 31) will be matched at the 12-month value of that donation up to $1,000.
+• New recurring donor boost: Any new recurring monthly donation that begins during the campaign period (November 1 to December 31) or increases to existing recurring donations will be matched at the 12-month value of that donation up to $1,000.
 For example, a new member that starts a donation of $10/month in December will be matched at $120 ($10 x 12).
 If a new person makes a donation of $500 a month, we'd only match up to $1,000.